Our Programs

 The information collected can be used to help manage our coastal areas sustainably while also growing our economy in a responsible manner.
 By sharing knowledge and understanding the state of our marine environment, we can make more informed decisions about ways to move forward as a healthy, prosperous coastal community that that also supports ocean health and marine biodiversity.

-AHOI is one of 14 organizations across Canada to receive funding from Environment and Climate Change Canada through the Zero Plastic Waste Initiative.
-Our nationally- supported project is designed to uphold our global commitments under the Oceans Plastics Charter and to get us one step closer to ensuring all plastics produced in our economy are completely recoverable by 2030.
+Our nationally- supported projects are designed to uphold our global commitments under the Oceans Plastics Charter and to get us one step closer to ensuring all plastics produced in our economy are completely recoverable by 2030.
+They also help to achieve some of the United Nation's Sustainable Development Goals.

 Our Partnerships - Our Community